princekeh/Vehicle-Rental-Agency-Application/README.md

-# FleetCraft-Polymorphic-Vehicle-Registry
+# Car Rental Agency Application

 🚛 About the Project

 FleetCraft is a clean, interface-driven project focused on demonstrating polymorphism and the core concepts of multiple inheritance through interfaces in Java.
-We model three distinct types of vehicles—a Car, a Motorcycle, and a Truck—each with unique properties and behaviors, all while ensuring they adhere to a common Vehicle interface.
+We model three distinct types of vehicles a Car, a Motorcycle, and a Truck each with unique properties and behaviors, all while ensuring they adhere to a common Vehicle interface.
 It’s a textbook example of good OOP design for classifying diverse objects.

 🔑 Architectural Highlights